sattar-abdul/GoFix/README.md

 - View and manage bids from service providers
 - Select preferred providers
 - Track request status
+- Get notified for new bids on your task

 ### For Service Providers:
 - Register and login as a service provider